Interview with Gena Hamshaw of The Full Helping

-There are so many fabulous food bloggers out there that I adore because they constantly inspire me with their original recipes, beautiful instagram feeds and diy creations.
-I love keeping up with their lives through their blogs, and getting a better understanding of the way they think as well as what drives them to constantly create.
-My most favorite bloggers are those that I want to sit down with over a good vegan meal after reading their blogs and get to know better.
-Since that’s not always possible, I came up with a column on Olives for Dinner called Why I Cook that virtually allows both me and you the chance to get to know great bloggers better.
+There are so many fabulous food bloggers out there that I adore.
+They constantly inspire me with their delicious vegan recipes and gorgeous instagram feeds.
+I love seeing what they are up to through their blogs, and getting a better understanding of what drives them to constantly create.
+My favorite bloggers are those that I want to sit down and chat with over a good vegan meal and get to know better.
+Since that’s not always possible, I came up with a column on Olives for Dinner called Why I Cook that allows me and you the chance to get to know amazing bloggers better.

 In this column, I’ll ask some of my favorite bloggers questions around, well … why they cook!
 If you don’t already know about these noteworthy bloggers, you’ll be introduced to some great ones and, if you are already fans, you’ll learn something new about them here!

 I not only love Gena’s simple but hearty and nourishing cooking style, but also her inspiring and always insightful writing.
 Gena is always open and forthright about her past struggles with anorexia and blogging for her has been, in her own words, “a chronicle of my evolution with food.”
 Formerly known as “Choosing Raw,” which focused on detoxification and raw foods, Gena’s blog has morphed and blossomed into “The Full Helping,” which reflects her current, celebratory relationship with food, acknowledging that “not every ingredient needs to serve a nutritional purpose.”
 I especially love the way Gena explains how the act of cooking helped recalibrate her former thought patterns, serving as a way to embrace and celebrate the imperfect:

 “My mind began to find quiet in the rhythms of chopping, stirring, and experimenting.
 The rituals of touching and selecting ingredients began taking over where resistance once lived, and perfectionism slipped away.”